St-vn/scripting-tips/index.md

 ## Balance between readability, scalability and optimizations
 - Although having a performant game is nice, a lot of time can be wasted through applying negligible optimizations while also sacrificing both scalability and readibility.
 Here's an example of micro optimized code vs regular code

+**Scalibility** : "the ability of a computing process to be used or produced in a range of capabilities."*

 ```lua
 local InputService = game:GetService("UserInputService")
 local Remotes = game.ReplicatedStorage.Remotes -- not using :GetService() because they're afraid of a function call